 Happy International Women’s Day!

-The official theme for this year’s International Women’s Day is ‘Each for Equal’.
+The official theme for last year’s International Women’s Day was ‘Each for Equal’.
 This year’s theme is ‘Choose to Challenge’.

 To broaden perceptions and to celebrate women’s achievements, we need to tell more stories.

 These stories need to be accurate, respectful and well told, helping us understand and honour women from all different backgrounds.

 We need to make sure the stories in our society are not just of people of one ethnicity, social class or other background.

 Migration gives us unique opportunities to tell more stories as we learn from those we meet as we move to new places, or those who have joined our communities.
 We can share inspirational stories of people from our own cultures, or our own stories.